ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ### 1. Input Embedding
 - Converts each input token into a continuous vector representation.
-- Includes **positional encoding** to add information about the sequence order.
+- Includes **positional encoding** to add information about the sequence order [78].

 ---

 ### 2. Encoder
 - A stack of identical layers, each with two main components:
   1. **Multi-Head Self-Attention**:
-     - Allows each word to attend to every other word in the sequence.
+     - Allows each word to attend to every other word in the sequence [79].
-     - Captures contextual information for each word.
+     - Captures contextual information for each word [80].
   2. **Feedforward Neural Network**:
-     - Applies two fully connected layers with a non-linear activation in between for added complexity.
+     - Applies two fully connected layers with a non-linear activation in between for added complexity [81].
-  - Includes **layer normalization** and **residual connections** to stabilize training.
+  - Includes **layer normalization** and **residual connections** to stabilize training [82].

 ---

 ### 3. Decoder
 - A stack of identical layers with three main components:
   1. **Masked Multi-Head Self-Attention**:
-     - Ensures the decoder can only attend to previous tokens to prevent "cheating" during training.
+     - Ensures the decoder can only attend to previous tokens to prevent "cheating" during training [83].
   2. **Encoder-Decoder Attention**:
-     - Allows the decoder to attend to the encoder's output for context.
+     - Allows the decoder to attend to the encoder's output for context [84].
   3. **Feedforward Neural Network**:
-     - Similar to the encoder, applies two fully connected layers with activation functions.
+     - Similar to the encoder, applies two fully connected layers with activation functions [85].

 ---

 ### 4. Multi-Head Attention
-- Splits the input into multiple "heads" to focus on different parts of the sequence simultaneously.
+- Splits the input into multiple "heads" to focus on different parts of the sequence simultaneously [86].
 - Combines the outputs of all heads to form the final attention representation.
 - Key components:
-  - Query, Key, and Value matrices are computed from the input.
+  - Query, Key, and Value matrices are computed from the input [87].
-  - Attention scores determine how much attention each word pays to others in the sequence.
+  - Attention scores determine how much attention each word pays to others in the sequence [88].

 ---

 ### 5. Positional Encoding
-- Adds positional information to input embeddings using sine and cosine functions or learned embeddings.
+- Adds positional information to input embeddings using sine and cosine functions or learned embeddings [89].
-- Allows the model to understand the order of tokens in the sequence.
+- Allows the model to understand the order of tokens in the sequence [90].

 ---

 ### 6. Output Layer
-- Generates the final predictions, such as translated sentences or next-token probabilities.
+- Generates the final predictions, such as translated sentences or next-token probabilities [91].
-- Typically includes a **softmax** layer for probability distributions.
+- Typically includes a **softmax** layer for probability distributions [92].

 ---

 ## Strengths of the Transformer

 1. **Parallelization**:
-   - Processes sequences in parallel, making it faster than RNNs.
+   - Processes sequences in parallel, making it faster than RNNs [93].
 2. **Long-Range Dependency Handling**:
-   - Effectively captures dependencies between distant words or tokens in a sequence.
+   - Effectively captures dependencies between distant words or tokens in a sequence [94].
 3. **Scalability**:
-   - Can handle large datasets and be extended to billions of parameters (e.g., GPT-3, BERT).
+   - Can handle large datasets and be extended to billions of parameters (e.g., GPT-3, BERT) [95].

 ---